- Employers can remotely install or remove software and can even erase data on employee devices.

-1. Your emails aren't as private as you think.
+1. Your emails are not as private as you think.

 "Many companies archive all emails indefinitely.
 Employees may not realize this.
 Organizations might search their mail archive for various reasons, such as discovery related to a court case.
 A government agency may conduct searches pursuant to a public records request by a newspaper.
-Emails unrelated to the request might come up in the search, including personal emails." – Beth McIntire, IT manager, North Carolina State Bar [See related story: 15 Ways to Make Your Emails More Professional]
+Emails unrelated to the request might come up in the search, including personal emails." – Beth McIntire, cybersecurity analyst, BB&T [See related story: 7 Ways to Make Your Emails More Professional]

 2. Clearing your browser history won't help you.

-"An employer can easily monitor and report on an employee's internet usage because all the outgoing network traffic flows through a router or firewall that provides that capability.
-For example, when you are on-site in the office, your computer is connected to the local area network (LAN).
-For reasons of security, there's a device that sits between the company LAN and the public internet – a firewall.
-It allows network traffic to websites outbound, and carefully controls and limits inbound network access." – Timothy Platt, vice president of IT business services, Virtual Operations
+"An employer can easily monitor and report on an employee's internet usage, because all the outgoing network traffic flows through a router or firewall that provides that capability.
+For example, when you are onsite in the office, your computer is connected to the local area network (LAN).
+For reasons of security, there is a device that sits between the company LAN and the public internet – a firewall.
+It allows network traffic to websites outbound, and carefully controls and limits inbound network access." – Timothy Platt, senior technical trainer, Amazon Web Services

 "Most companies have an internet filter of some kind installed.
 These devices, such as Barracuda Web Filter appliance, can track all internet activity from every computer [or] device on the network, including your mobile phone that you connect to the office Wi-Fi." – Peter Davis, owner, 311 Media